 “I like the people in the Club because we all work well as a team”

-Keep up to date with our youth clubs by following on Twitter:
+Keep up to date with our Young Farmers Club by following our dedicated page on Twitter @SDFyouthclubs

-Thanks to British Land, owners of Surrey Quays Shopping Centre, for their financial support of the Young Farmers Club.
+Thanks to British Land, owners of Surrey Quays Shopping Centre, for their continued financial support for over ten years funding our Young Farmers Club.